ayushisingla/Coupon-Application/README.md

 # Coupon Application
-Coupon application helps to apply coupons while buying products in an ecommerce application.
+The coupon application helps to apply coupons while buying products in an e-commerce application.

 ## Features:
 - You can add a coupon to the database